rktjmp/lush.nvim/CREATE.md

 require("lazy").setup({
     { dir = '/home/your_username_here/projects/cool_name', lazy = true },
 }

+-- alternatively, if you organize your plugins by having a seperate file for each -- one in the dedicated plugins directory, you should instead call setup in -- init.lua as you would nornally: require("lazy").setup("plugins")

+-- and treat Lush and your colorscheme directory as you would any other plugin, -- for example in lush.lua: return {
+	"rktjmp/lush.nvim",
+    { dir = '/home/your_username_here/projects/cool_name', lazy = true },
+}

 ```
 Note that it may not show up in the menu if you enter, for example, `:colorscheme <tab>`.
 However, the following should work: